ianrussellsoftwarepark/shortest-route-kata/README.md

 # Find the Shortest Route Kata in F\#

 This repository contains the slides, images, and code that I used for a brownbag session at Trustbit on July 12, 2022.
-The session was recorded and will be available soon!
+The session was recorded and is available at https://www.youtube.com/watch?v=Qs60WMXird8.

 In the session, I describe how I solved the [find the shortest route kata](<https://github.com/trustbit/exercises/blob/master/transport-tycoon_21.md>) in F#, using an exhaustive approach around a hierarchical data structure.
 The code for this is in kata-tree.fsx.